-Maturation of the embryo sac reportedly occurs several days prior to petal opening (anthesis) in 'Foster' grapefruit, at anthesis in 'Pineapple' sweet orange and several days after anthesis in 'Washington' navel sweet orange and 'Unshu' mandarin.
+Maturation of the embryo sac reportedly occurs several days prior to petal opening (anthesis) in 'Foster' grapefruit, at anthesis in 'Pineapple' sweet orange and several days after anthesis in 'Washington' navel sweet orange and 'Satsuma' mandarin.
 The process of embryo sac formation varies from ovule to ovule within the same fruit.
 Formation of the mature embryo sac with respect to floral development is apparently cultivar-dependent and may also be influenced by other external and internal factors.
 Megaspore or embryo sac development at anthesis ranges from the megaspore tetrad stage through the fully developed embryo sac.
 'Pineapple' sweet orange embryo sacs apparently undergo a rapid development.
-Thirty-four % of the ovules of this cultivar contain mature embryo sacs at anthesis, 28% were in various stages of development, and the remaining 38% aborted at some stage.
+Thirty-four percent of the ovules of this cultivar contain mature embryo sacs at anthesis, 28% were in various stages of development, and the remaining 38% aborted at some stage.
 Embryo sac formation is reportedly complete in some ovules several days prior to anthesis in 'Foster' grapefruit, although many ovules contain embryo sacs in the 1-, 2- or 4-nucleate stages at anthesis.
-Pollen Tube Growth - The processes from pollination to fertilization have been studied in citrus by many workers (Fig. 4).
-The presence of inhibitors or the absence of stimulators has been suggested by several workers to be the cause of unsatisfactory pollen germination and growth.
-Inhibition sites are reported as being in the stigma, style and ovary.
-The growth of 'Orlando' tangelo pollen tubes in styles has been studied extensively.
-'Orlando' pollen germinated satisfactorily and the pollen tube grew into the style.